Japanese rhinoceros beetle: Genetics

-The horn found in male A. dichotoma is a well-studied example of an exaggerated trait that evolved through intrasexual selection.
+The horn found in male T. dichotomus is a well-studied example of an exaggerated trait that evolved through intrasexual selection.
 This horn is a sexually dimorphic trait, which means there must be a sex-determination gene involved in its development and evolution.
 The doublesex/Mab-3 related (DMRT) transcription factor family is a family of genes that are heavily involved in sexually dimorphic traits.
 These genes are evolutionarily conserved across many taxa, including worms, mammals, and beetles.
 The specific variant of doublesex implicated in the Japanese rhinoceros beetle is known as Td-dsx which stands for T. dichotomus dsx homologue.
 During development, alternative splicing of Td-dsx results in the formation of male and female isoforms of the gene.
-Td-dsx expression at the horn-forming area of the head increases during the prepupal stage, resulting in horn development in male A. dichotomus.
+Td-dsx expression at the horn-forming area of the head increases during the prepupal stage, resulting in horn development in male T. dichotomus.
 Expression of male and female isoforms of Td-dsx increases during this time, but only the male isoform leads to horn growth.
 Knockdown of the male isoform of Td-dsx has shown to result in no horn growth in male Japanese rhinoceros beetles.